huiguangwang/huiguangwang.github.io/projects.md

 <div style="text-align: justify;">
-  <p><strong><font color='red'>2020.03-2022.01:</font> National Undergraduate Training Program for Innovation and Entrepreneurship & Student Research Training Program</strong></p>
+  <p><strong><font color='red'>2020.03-2022.01:</font> National Undergraduate Training Program for Innovation and Entrepreneurship & Student Research Training Program</strong><br>
-  <p>Utilizing dynamic analysis software, a coupled vehicle-bridge dynamic analysis is performed on the composite beam bridge composed of vehicles and steel plates.
+  Utilizing dynamic analysis software, a coupled vehicle-bridge dynamic analysis is performed on the composite beam bridge composed of vehicles and steel plates.
 Damping devices are designed for vibration control, and the load-bearing capacity of the steel beams is analyzed using ANSYS.</p>
 </div>

 <p align="center">